Ester Martin Bergsmark

 Ester Martin Bergsmark (born 1982) is a Swedish movie director and screenwriter of the documentaries Maggie in Wonderland and She Male Snails.
-Bergsmark's first fiction feature Something Must Break (2014) has been shown in more than fifty film festivals.
-The film has won ten awards, including the Tiger Award, 43rd Rotterdam International Film Festival, the Grand Jury Award in Outfest Los Angeles LGBT Film Festival or Best Film and Best Performance for Saga Becker in the Lisbon International Queer Film Festival.
+Bergsmark's first fiction feature Something Must Break (2014) has won ten awards, including the Tiger Award, 43rd Rotterdam International Film Festival, the Grand Jury Award in Outfest Los Angeles LGBT Film Festival or Best Film and Best Performance for Saga Becker in the Lisbon International Queer Film Festival.